ulhaqi12/complex-networks-project/README.md

 # Hollywood Collaboration Network Analysis

 ## Description
-This repositoru contains the final project of the course of Complex Networks that i studies in UIB, Spain in my Masters.
+This repository contains the final project of the course on Complex Networks that I studied at UIB, Spain in my Masters.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: